dawright22/azure-VM-reference-arch-linux/readme.md

 That's all Fokes! [to quote bugs bunny]

-If you want to customise location or other componets then you can start pplaying with the Variables file to suit you.
+If you want to customise location or other componets then you can start playing with the Variables file to suit you.

-To access the VM scale sets select the instance you wish to connect to and use the Bastion option.
+To access the VM scale sets select the instance you wish to connect to and use the Bastion option as per these instructions src=https://learn.microsoft.com/en-us/azure/bastion/bastion-connect-vm-scale-set.
 Enter azureuser and use the generated password from Terraform by running
 ```
 terraform output password
 ```